makeyourownmaker/ParametricWeatherModel/README.md

     * Results for non-zero cloud fraction are questionable:
       * Assumes temperature at the base of the cloud equals surface temperature which it certainly does not
-  * The ground heat flux equation is not sinusoidal:
-    * Although early results are approximately sinusoidal
   * Will not work over water